ruby/www.ruby-lang.org/en/documentation/faq/1/index.md

   or [XEmacs](http://www.xemacs.org/): `ruby-mode.el` is supplied in the Ruby distribution.
-With some versions of XEmacs, you may need to add `(load "font-lock")` to your `.emacs` file to allow `ruby-mode.el` to detect the syntax highlighting package you're using.
+With some versions of XEmacs, you may need to add `(load "font-lock")` to your `.emacs` file to allow `ruby-mode.el` to detect the syntax highlighting package you are using.
 * [Vim](http://www.vim.org/): Vim 5.7 and later have Ruby syntax files as standard in the runtime package.
 For prior versions, a syntax file for Ruby is available at